umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly/dcb_assembly.md

 For final assembly of the board:

 1. Use 16 {==M.2.5==} countersunk bolts along with 16 long {==M.2.5==}
-   hexagonal nuts to install the DCB backplate onto the DCB and provide supports for the optical mezzanines.
-The bolts should be placed on the backplate side and should fit into the countersunk holes while the nuts will sit on top of the DCB.
+   hexagonal nuts and Kapton washers (part# 5611-33-5) to install the DCB backplate onto the DCB and provide supports for the optical mezzanines.
+The bolts should be placed on the backplate side and should fit into the countersunk holes while the nuts and washers will sit on top of the DCB.
    Again fix opposite diagonal bolts first.

     !!! note
 		This is for the flat edge/long pipe side of the assembly.